Schumix/NGettext/README.md

 	catalog.GetPluralString("You have {0} apple.", "You have {0} apples.", 5, 5);
 	// Returns translated plural massage: "You have 5 apples." (for en_US locale)
-	// First ì5î used in plural forms determination; second ó in String.Format method
+	// First ‚Äú5‚Äù used in plural forms determination; second ‚Äî in String.Format method
 ```